Día de la Cruz in Granada 2025: Traditions and May Crosses Celebrations

 The atmosphere is unmatched.
 The Granadines, adults and children alike, walk around the city visiting various crosses, dancing and celebrating this day in Granada.

-Location of the May Crosses in Granada
+Location of the May Crosses in Granada in 2025

 map of the crosses of granada